The most common symptom of testicular cancer is a lump or swelling in your testicle.

 Less common symptoms

-If the cancer has spread to lymph glands
+If the cancer has spread to lymph nodes (glands)

-Sometimes testicular cancer cells can spread into lymph glands at the back of the tummy (abdomen).
+Sometimes testicular cancer cells can spread into lymph nodes at the back of the tummy (abdomen).
 This can cause backache or a dull ache in the lower tummy.
-Your doctor may call these lymph glands the para aortic or retro peritoneal lymph glands.
+Your doctor may call these lymph nodes the para aortic or retro peritoneal lymph nodes.

-Less often testicular cancer spreads into lymph glands lower down, such as the pelvic lymph glands.
+Less often testicular cancer spreads into lymph nodes lower down, such as the pelvic lymph nodes.

-If testicular cancer has spread to lymph glands in other parts of the body you might feel lumps there, such as around the collarbone or in the neck
+If testicular cancer has spread to lymph nodes in other parts of the body you might feel lumps there, such as around the collarbone or in the neck

 If the cancer has spread to the lungs